Curt Bruns: Arrest, trial, and execution

 Bruns was captured on February 7, 1945, and was identified shortly after.
 During questioning, he admitted to speaking with Jacobs and Zappler, but denied involvement in their deaths.
 He said he was told about their deaths, which had been carried out under the orders of his superior, a Lieutenant Colonel whose last name was Witte.

-The interrogators didn't believe Bruns.
+The interrogators did not believe Bruns.
 Witte was viewed as a convenient scapegoat since he had been killed in action.
 Officials placed Anton Korn, another conscripted German Communist, into a cell next to Bruns, hoping to obtain a confession.
 Korn was given a cover story that he was in custody under suspicion of murdering Belgian civilians.

 On February 13, 1945, U.S. soldiers from the 12th Infantry Regiment found the bodies of Jacobs and Zappler in a small hole about 100 yards away from the road.
 Kauter had said the murders happened somewhere in the town of Bleialf.
 The two men were lying face up in an open shallow grave.
 Both of them were missing their boots.
 After Kauter, who had been recaptured, told U.S. officials what had happened, Bruns was listed as a suspected war criminal.
 After three weeks of searching, Bruns was arrested in a bunker at Schwarzer Mann.
 Although the war had not ended yet, Bruns was put on trial for war crimes for illegally executing Jacobs and Zappler.
 The early trial was permitted after Bruns was deemed a continuous threat to American military operations.
 Bruns's trial lasted one day.
 It was held on April 7, 1945, in the town of Düren.
 Bruns maintained his innocence.
 However, several witnesses, including Kauter, testified against Bruns.
 Kauter described what he saw and heard.
 Bruns told Korn that his battalion had once taken several hundred U.S. soldiers and 15 U.S. officers captive.
 Among them, he recalled, were two Jewish officers.
 Bruns said he had the officers separated from the rest and sent them back to the line of command, after which they were supposed "to lay them down."
 Bruns told Korn he had sworn a holy oath that, "Regardless of whether Germany will win this war or not, to devote my life to the destruction of Jews."
 Bruns said he was not afraid of witnesses since he was mentally superior to them.
 He also bragged about murdering some of his own men several days before his capture.
 They had said they wanted to surrender, after which Bruns said he gunned them down with a machine pistol.